yangzhao98/yangzhao98.github.io/README.md

-## yangzhao98.github.io
+## GitHub Page

-This personal website is used to create a GitHub page for [\code{drugTargetScreen}](https://github.com/yangzhao98/drugTargetScreen) package.
+This personal website is used to create a GitHub page for [drugTargetScreen](https://github.com/yangzhao98/drugTargetScreen) package.